Wallets & ScriptPubKeys

 alongside modern script types.

-Section titled “Two ways to populate a pubkeys_set”All four script types converge on the same internal representation — a scripthash.
+Section titled “Three ways to populate a pubkeys_set”All script types converge on the same internal representation — a scripthash.
 How you provide the source material to blockd determines which workflow step you use.

 Extended public key derivation

-Section titled “Extended public key derivation”For HD wallets, provide an xpub/ypub/zpub and blockd derives the full address set
+Section titled “Extended public key derivation”For single-key HD wallets, provide an xpub/ypub/zpub and blockd derives the full address

 zpub as P2WPKH, ypub as P2SH-P2WPKH, and xpub as P2PKH.
 This follows the SLIP-0132